iana-org/dnssec-keytools/docs/usage.md

 ## KSR Receiver

-The _KSR Receiver_ is a simple web server that will receive upload KSR files and validate them using the KSR signer's validation logic.
+The _KSR Receiver_ (aka wksr) is a simple web server that will receive upload KSR files and validate them using the KSR signer's validation logic.
 The result will be return as a web page together with an optional notification email.

 ### Command Line Usage